 In this case, the goods also come back to Great Britain from Germany or another EU country - however, the mediation and the direct settlement with the customer takes place via a marketplace, e.g. Amazon.

-In these cases, UK VAT law feigns a - usually - taxable supply of the marketplace to the final consumer, as illustrated in the following chart.
+In these cases, the British VAT law fakes a - generally - taxable supply of the marketplace to the end consumer, as illustrated in the following chart.
 Thus, there is no registration obligation in the UK for the trader, as far as he only carries out this type of transaction.

-Here you can see how the marketplaces will practically handle this case, using eBay as an example.
-The invoice is created by the marketplaces.
+Here you can see how the marketplaces will practically handle this case using eBay as an example.
+The creation of the invoice is done by the marketplaces.

 Case 4: Delivery via Amazon and Co. from the EU (e.g. Germany) to Great Britain - value of goods over 135 pounds